Nopro263/ducky/README.md

 It is not possible for a program running on circuitpython to change its usb state after boot.py has been run.
 The custom port enables these features by disabling the usb-stack, changing the required attributes and reinitializes the usb-stack.
 It also creates a second partition for storing data that can be accessed when the ducky is operational. \
 With all that said, you should (eventually) be able to run this code without the custom build, but then you can't enable the storage attackmode.

-# Note
+# Notes
+- Please note that this repository is in very early development and thus may not contain all features
-The firmware and code have only been tested on an orpheus-pico-v1 all other board are currently not supported.
+- The firmware and code have only been tested on an orpheus-pico-v1 all other board are currently not supported.